PsychVault

 The goal is not to write long notes.
 It is to write notes that are clear, specific, and clinically grounded — notes that demonstrate your thinking without becoming a burden on the rest of your day.

-A reliable structure, a good template, and a consistent habit of writing same-day notes will take most of the cognitive drag out of this part of practice.
-What remains is the actual clinical reasoning — which is the part worth spending time on.
+A reliable structure, a clear sufficiency benchmark, and a consistent habit of writing same-day notes will take most of the cognitive drag out of documentation.

 Discussion